 If possible, ask developers to add additional and useful information to your website’s source code – e.g. id or “data-id=xyz” to elements you need to identify for tracking.
 Let me show you an example:

-I work at a startup, called Soundest.
-We offer an email marketing solution which can be easily integrated with popular e-commerce platforms (Shopify, Bigcommerce, etc.).
-In our website we display various logos of e-commerce vendors (we call them platforms).
-Some logos redirect our visitors to app stores (where they can install Soundest).
+I used to work at a startup, called Omnisend.
+We offered an email marketing solution that could be easily integrated with popular e-commerce platforms (Shopify, Bigcommerce, etc.).
+In the older version of our website, we displayed various logos of e-commerce vendors (we call them platforms).
+Some logos redirected our visitors to app stores (where they can install Omnisend).

 I have written a detailed step-by-step guide on how I passed “data-platform” to GA with the help of Auto-Event Variable.